GoogleCloudPlatform/functions-framework-go/README.md

 ## Features

-*   Build your Function in the same container environment seen by Cloud Functions using [buildpacks](https://github.com/GoogleCloudPlatform/buildpacks).
+*   Build your Function in the same container environment used by Cloud Functions using [buildpacks](https://github.com/GoogleCloudPlatform/buildpacks).
 *   Invoke a function in response to a request
 *   Automatically unmarshal events conforming to the [CloudEvents](https://cloudevents.io/) spec